Department of Cell Biology Education

 Our trainees conduct research alongside renowned faculty scientists.
 Our faculty provide mentorship and guidance throughout training, helping you build the knowledge and skills you need to launch the next phase of your career.

-Sackler Institute of Graduate Biomedical Sciences offers PhD training programs in 15 research areas, including cellular and molecular biology, a National Institutes of Health–funded program led by Department of Cell Biology faculty.
+Sackler Institute of Graduate Biomedical Sciences offers PhD training programs in 15 research areas, including cell biology, a National Institutes of Health–funded program led by Department of Cell Biology faculty.
 Graduate students enroll in an open program, which allows for flexibility in choosing coursework and a research focus.

 We also welcome students enrolled in the MD/PhD program to conduct basic research in our labs as part of their training.